mux-mux/blog/README.md

 **Problem:** Do not know how to use custom components inside an `.mdx` file <br />
 **Solution:** Inside dynamic `[postSlug] page.js` file add lazy loading for `<DivisionGroupsDemo />` component and pass it to the `<MDXRemote components />` prop

-## Task 5.2 - Animate pink circles with Framer Motion
+## Task 5.2 - Animate circles with Framer Motion

 //TODO Apply **layout animation** for a smooth transition when circles divide into groups<br />
 **Ok:** The `Layout Animations` lesson were helpful.<br />
 **Small improvments:** apply `LayoutGroup` animation, respect `ReduceMotions` preferences

+## Task 5.3 - Animate Reminder Area circles with Framer Motion

+//TODO: Uncomment another instance of DivisionGroupDemo and animate elements to smoothly transition into the Reminder Area, ensuring new elements are positioned correctly to the right of existing ones.<br />

+**Ok:** Marking element IDs was helpful.<br />